 Internal blower lampheads do not require a cooling air source.
 However, the flow of cooling air must not be restricted or impeded, either at the inlet or the outlet.
 If an AirShield ventilation system or any type of exhaust-restricting devices are used, the exhaust air must be evacuated to ensure adequate cooling air flow.
-Refer to the AirShield Ventilation System instructions on page 3-17.
+Refer to the AirShield Ventilation System instructions on page 3-19 of this section.